portworx/px-docs/cli-reference-int.md

    --nodes value                      Comma seprated Node Id(s)
  ```

- Here is an example of how to create a volume
+Here is an example of how to create a shared volume with replication factor set to 3

 ```
-sudo /opt/pwx/bin/pxctl volume create clitest1 --size=1 --repl=3
+sudo /opt/pwx/bin/pxctl volume create clitest1 --shared --size=1 --repl=3
 ```